Many Patients with Cancer Need Better Treatments for Pain

 “Only one in six responding medical oncologists [in the study] reported frequent referrals to specialists in either pain or palliative care,” wrote Drs.
 Martin Stockler and Nicholas Wilcken in an accompanying editorial.
 “Clearly more work is needed, perhaps in medical school, but certainly in residency and fellowship programs.”

-This is an issue that goes beyond physicians, noted Dr. Ann O’Mara, head of palliative care research in DCP and a co-author of the study.
+This is an issue that goes beyond physicians, noted Dr. Ann O’Mara, head of supportive and palliative care research in DCP and a co-author of the study.
 Nurses and other health care staff should also receive more training in this area, she advised.